dushyant-fire/dushyant-fire.github.io/README.md

 ## Hello World

+This is my website repository.
+The purpose of this website is multi-fold:
+- To maintain an online presence/portfolio of my work/research
-The purpose of this website is to maintain a continuous blog/report of common errors encountered while learning various data processing, statistical, type-setting softwares.
-This is no way a comprehensive guide, but a beginning.
+- To maintain a continuous blog/report of common errors encountered while learning various data processing, statistical, type-setting software.

-Learning and adapting to different languages is difficult, espcially when it comes to data analysis.
+Learning and adapting to different languages is difficult, especially when it comes to data analysis.
 There are syntax issues arising from muscle memory, recurring error messages over a couple of months.